 Where to Stay in Ellsworth

 Ellsworth has numerous hotels for convenient accommodations like the Comfort Inn and Ramada or the pet-friendly Eagles Lodge Motel.
 For a unique B&B experience, stay at The Sanctuary B&B and Art Gallery, which features the owner’s own artwork.
 The Twin Hills Cottages of Acadia has colorful little cottages, a farm house and small apartments complete with kitchens to accommodate whatever your travel party needs.
 Nearby Bar Harbor also has lodging options.

 Restaurants in Ellsworth

 Ellsworth is full of great places to grab a bite – from lobster shacks and cafes, to Thai, Jamaican, Indian and Japanese cuisine – whatever you’re in the mood for, you’ll find it.
 Serendib is an award-winning restaurant serving a unique combination of Indian and Sri Lankan cuisines.
 Enjoy a freshly cooked lobster on the banks of the Union River at the Union River Lobster Pot or try a slice of their famous pie!
-The Airline Brewing Company Pub serves British-style locally brewed beers and classic pub fare.
+The Airline Brewing Company Pub serves British-style locally brewed beers and classic pub fare and Fogtown Brewing has a taproom and dog-friendly beer garden.
 If you are looking for a gourmet farm-to-table meal, visit Provender Kitchen & Bar for creative cocktails and fresh foods.